stephen-bunn/neat/CONTRIBUTING.md

 After you have the Sphinx toolkit, documentation can be built by executing the `make html` command within the documentation directory (docs).
 However, changes outside of `autodoc`, which manages in-code docstrings, need to be written in [reStructuredText](http://www.sphinx-doc.org/en/stable/rest.html) and pointed to by the `index.rst`.
 For more information, simply go through Sphinx's [First Steps with Sphinx](http://www.sphinx-doc.org/en/stable/tutorial.html).

+### Writing Tests

+We test all code using [nose](https://nose.readthedocs.io/en/latest/) but write all tests using the standard [unittest](https://docs.python.org/3/library/unittest.html) module included in Python.
+We have given an example for how to write test cases in `nose/tests/_example.py`.
+Please follow the standard of keeping multiple related test cases within the same source file.

+### Running Tests

+Tests can be run using the `nosetests` command (once the dependency has be installed).
+NEAT also depends on the `coverage` module, and can report code test coverage through executing the `nosetests --with-coverage` command.

+We use a continuous integration system, [TravisCI](https://travis-ci.org/), to continually check test cases on public pushes to the GitHub repository.
+We also utilize [codecov](https://codecov.io/gh), which presents code coverage as reported by TravisCI after each public push.
+The configuration for continuous integration can be found in the standard `.travis.yml` file, found in the root of the repository.